rb58853/AI_SIM-cs-scripts/README.md

 # AI_SIM-cs-scripts

-Only scripts .cs from proyect in Unity an Visual Studio:
+Only scripts .cs from proyect in Unity and Visual Studio: